 These are just some example situations where the truck driver and the trucking company could both be liable for a crash.
 However, there are many more.

 Vehicle manufacturers and truck loading companies can also be found liable for a crash caused by a semi-truck.
 A mechanical defect in the truck or trailer is a common example of liability on the manufacturer of the truck or manufacturer of the trailer, whichever had the defect.
 Improperly loaded or improperly balanced cargo may be a cause of the crash.
 If so, the loading company could share responsibility with the driver.

-Contact SJW Injury Attorneys to Discuss your Options
+Contact the Las Vegas Truck Accident Lawyers at SJW to Discuss your Options